“If you’re doing something for your dreams, no matter how small, then you’ve already set yourself apart from the crowd.”

 “They want someone to tell them they’ll succeed.
 They want to know they’ll win even before they step in their game.”

 They’re waiting for someone to tell them those things.
-The sugarcoated, soft lies.
+The sugar-coated, soft lies.
+It’s not easy.
+It will never be.

 It never occurs that way